-For those that are not familiar with ransomware.
-Let me give you a very brief explanation.
 Ransomware is a form of malicious code that can be started or invoked through a variety of means, usually through a person clicking on a link, or trying to open a document associated with an email or malicious website.
-Once this ransomware application is now on your computer or on your phone, it has a life of its own, and its only mission in life is to find data, encrypt it and hold for ransom.
+Once this ransomware application is on your computer or on your phone, it has a life of its own, and its only mission is to find data, encrypt it, and hold it for ransom.

 What is the correlation between a user access review and ransomware?

-First of all, let me explain what a user access review is all about.
-User Access Review or UAR, is simply the process of ensuring the end user has access to only the applications and data that they should have access to.
+User Access Review or UAR, is simply the process of ensuring the end-user has access to only the applications and data that they should have access to.
 If access is no longer required, access is revoked or taken away.

-User access reviews are one of the best risk reduction activities in organization can take to put themselves in a better security posture.
-This benefit will help with scenarios like ransomware, or whatever the hack of the day is.
+User access reviews are one of the best risk reduction activities an organization can take to put itself in a better security posture.
 By ensuring the user has only access to what they need, exposure is limited to that realm.

-If user access reviews are run on a more frequent time frame, you can ensure that that risk is reduced more fully.
-Where we’d like to go as a community into the next decade is more around the lines of continuous compliance or zero trust.
-An employee only has access to what he or she requires, and no more on any given moment.
+If user access reviews are run more frequently and consistently, risk is significantly reduced.
+Businesses need to adopt continuous compliance or zero trust.
+An employee only has access to what he or she requires, and no more at any given moment.

 Ironically, user access reviews are one of the items that are that most organizations put off doing.
-It’s because it’s hard, and because it requires an enormous amount of manual effort in most cases.
-It’s because the manual process is so cumbersome and complex that it’s wrought with human error.
-In essence, derogating the value of the actual user access review.
+They’re time-consuming, cumbersome, and require an enormous amount of manual effort.
+What’s more—the manual process is often wrought with human error.
+Therefore, derogating the value of the exercise.

-So, back to ransomware and user access reviews.
-There’s a very strong correlation between the risk profile or risk threshold of an organization not doing UARS and the potential damage exposure if they were to get hit with an attack and then risk profile of companies doing them.
+There’s a very strong correlation between the risk profile or risk threshold of an organization not doing UARS and the potential damage exposure if they were to get hit with an attack.

 Is there any other reason to do UAR’s?

-Yes, most of the time UAR’s are driven by compliance, or regulatory obligations.
-Sometimes, mandated due to the industry said company falls into.
-For example, all publicly traded companies are required to perform SOX audits.
-All Healthcare organizations are required to maintain HIPPA/ HITRUST standards.
+Most of the time UAR’s are driven by compliance or regulatory obligations.
+For example, all publicly traded companies are required to perform SOX audits and all Healthcare organizations are required to maintain HIPAA/ HITRUST standards.

 Financial Services require PCI compliance, etc. Whatever your data.
-Whatever your crown jewels.
-Protect them.
+Protect it.